capitalisttofu/stock-market-streaming-app/README.md

 5. Make shared volume container accessible by the Flink user by running `docker exec -it stock-market-taskmanager chown -R 9999:9999 /flink-checkpoints`
 6. Run Flink app with `docker exec -it stock-market-jobmanager  flink run -py /flink_app/app.py --pyFiles /flink_app`
 7. Run the trade data API in the `backend` directory with `npm run trade-data-api`
-8. If a user wants to log events, run the chosen loggers in the `backend` directory.
-For example, `npm run test-buy-sell-consumer` runs the buy and sell event logger
+8. If one wants to log the buy and sell events, the logger can be run with `npm run test-buy-sell-consumer` in the `backend` directory.
+If the consumer is restarted, it starts off where it was on previously
 9. Install dependencies in the `frontend` directory with `npm install`
 10. Run frontend with `npm run dev` in the `frontend` directory
 11. Run the CSV parser in the `backend` directory with `npm run csv-to-raw-trade-stream`
+12. To rerun the program using the already parsed raw data, turn off the Flink job with the Flink dashboard, and other running apps.
+Afterwards, run the provision script to recreate all topics except the raw trade data topic